nansari/minikube/README.md

 - storage-provisioner-gluster: disabled
 ```

 Let's try to enable and then disable heapster (used to collect metrics).
-It is being replaced with metrics-server in newer version of kubernetes
+It is being replaced with metrics-server in a newer version of kubernetes
 ```
 $ minikube addons enable heapster
 ✅  heapster was successfully enabled